- About Us

 Students will be notified if their abstracts are accepted.

-Judging will take place Tuesday afternoon and authors of the three posters judged best will be announced at the Tuesday evening Welcome Reception.
+Judging will take place Thursday, October 15 and authors of the three posters judged best will be announced during the Focus Session Presentations.

-Students participating in this event will have their conference fees waived.
-Authors of selected work may apply for reimbursement of their travel expenses by the Council.
+Students participating in this event will have their virtual conference fees waived.

 Check out all the past winners by visiting our Awards & Recognition page!